cj/sinatra-can/README.markdown

     authorize! :admin, :all, :not_auth => '/login'

 Sinatra lacks controllers, but you can use "before" blocks to restrict groups of routes with wildcards (or even regular expressions).
-In this case you'll only be able to access the page if your user is authorize to ":manage" some "Customers".
+In this case you'll only be able to access the pages under /customers/ if your user is authorized to ":manage" some "Customers".

     before '/customers/*' do
       authorize! :manage, Customers